Baranowski/stacktraceflow/README.md

 * Remove uninteresting functions from the view either on their own (their children will assume their position in the tree) or with their entire subtrees.
-* All those edits can be saved to a configuration file and reapplied on subsequent runs.
+* All those edits can be saved to a configuration file and automatically reapplied on subsequent runs.
 * That's it.
 It's pretty basic.

 # Future work